WWOR-TV: UPN affiliation (1995–2006)

 Fox began integrating the operations of its two stations soon afterwards.
 Also on September 17, 2001, the Fox Kids weekday afternoon block moved to WWOR-TV from WNYW, while the station also ran UPN's Disney's One Too during the morning hours.
-Channel 9 was New York City's last remaining commercial station to air children's programming on both weekday mornings and afternoons, an ironic twist from 20 years earlier; however, Fox later discontinued the Fox Kids weekday block in January 2002 while UPN ended its cartoon block in August 2003; WWOR then picked up syndicated cartoons in the fall of 2003 in the 7 to 9 a.m. slot (and later until 8 a.m.), before dropping them in 2006.
+Channel 9 was New York City's last remaining commercial station to air children's programming on both weekday mornings and afternoons, an ironic twist from 20 years earlier; however, Fox later discontinued the Fox Kids weekday block in January 2002 while UPN ended its cartoon block in August 2003; WWOR then picked up syndicated cartoons in the fall of 2003 in the 7 to 9 am slot (and later until 8 am), before dropping them in 2006.
 This made WWOR-TV the last commercial station to run any cartoons on weekdays.
 This was the second time the station phased out cartoons in favor of mandated children's programming which WWOR has aired in its early years.
 WNYW also placed several of its underperforming syndicated shows on WWOR, and cherry-picked channel 9's stronger programs for broadcast on channel 5's schedule.
 Currently, WWOR offers several "double-runs" of WNYW's programs, but the two stations' individual schedules (outside of network programming) are much different.

 WWOR-TV's second and final logo under UPN affiliation, used from 2002 to 2006.